Adorable Chocolate mice made using Almond Flour are healthy, no bake, vegan and gluten free and no bake - Perfect Halloween snack idea for kids!

 - Add almond butter, maple syrup and chocolate chips into a medium microwave safe bowl.
 Melt for about 45 seconds or very hot.
 Remove from microwave and stir well, until it becomes a smooth mixture.

 - Add almond flour, cocoa powder and salt.
-Stir well to make a make a smooth dough (use hands to finish shaping the dough smooth).
-Dough should be soft yet slightly firm.
-If it feels too soft to shape, then add about ½ tablespoon (or more if required) additional almond flour and knead again.
-If it feels too firm to shape without cracks, then add couple of drops of water (or more if required) and knead again.
+Stir well to make a smooth dough.
+I like to use my hands to finish shaping the dough.Pro tip: Check consistency - Dough should be soft yet slightly firm and not crack when rolled into a ball - If it feels too soft, stir in ½ to 2 tablespoons, of additional almond flour and knead again.
+If it feels too firm, then add a few drops of water and knead again.

-- Divide dough into 6 portions.Working with one portion at a time, shape into a smooth ball.
-Form the ball into a oblong shape and then make one end pointed to form a mouse (refer pictures)
+- Divide dough into 6 portions.Working with one portion at a time, shape it into a smooth ball.
+Form the ball into an oblong shape and then make one end pointed to form the body of a mouse.

 Finish mice